viviRbi/vyNote/Backend/SpringCore-SpringMVC-SpringBoot.md

 ```
 To set the environment we are in, in application.properties, add spring.profiles.active=prod.
 In VM Arguments, -Dspring.profiles.active=qa

-## Mockitoís @Mock vs Spring bootís @MockBean
+## Mockito¬ís @Mock vs Spring boot¬ís @MockBean
 @Mock | @MockBean
 ----- | -----
-used to write a test that doesnít need any dependencies from the Spring Boot container | used when the test rely on the Spring Boot or when mock one of SpringBoot component beans
+used to write a test that doesn¬ít need any dependencies from the Spring Boot container | used when the test rely on the Spring Boot or when mock one of SpringBoot component beans
 fast and favors the isolation of the tested component | slower

 - Should test Mockito on Service layer